 2. Rewards and recognition

 The results?
 Only 10% of the employees complied.
-However, when the monitors were replaced with electronic systems that praised employees for washing their hands every single time, it was noticed that the compliance rate rose to 90%.
+However, when the monitors were replaced with electronic systems that praised employees for washing their hands every single time, the compliance rate rose to 90%.

 3. Professional growth

 Besides recognition, employees want to learn and upskill to thrive in their roles.